jamie-brannan/hundred-days-swift/README.md

 | Day 22 | July 8, 17, August 6, 13 | ~ | Project 3 and chapter wrap up challenges; `UIActivityControllers` from start to finish |

 ### :four: **Consolidation II**
+>In the last few days we covered some of the fundamentals of iOS development, and before we move on to the next set of projects it’s important to take a step back and review what you’ve learned.

 | Challenge day | Calendar day | Within goaltime?| What was new? |
 |---|---|---|---|
 | Day 23 | August 13, 20, September 17 | ~ | Consolidation II : Starting iOS Milestones; :boom: tricky figuring out how to programatically fill in the table view with file manager in a clean way |

 ### :five: **Web views, user input, and Auto Layout**
+>The next three projects we’re looking at will push your iOS skills further as you create some user interface in code, manage table views more carefully, and get some experience with closures.

 | Challenge day | Calendar day | Within goaltime?| What was new? |
 |---|---|---|---|